 Your Employer brand is not the same as your culture.
 An Employer’s brand is really two things: why buy our product or service and how we respond to market forces.

 You can easily see the “why” of most major companies when you look at their advertising campaigns.
 “Why” is most often sold as lifestyle betterment.
 Look at any commercial for beverages.
-The why is generally, "you'll have fun and friends!"
-The "why" is never really about the product itself.
+The why is generally, “you’ll have fun and friends!”
+The “why” is never really about the product itself.
 No one cares about features, they only care about benefits.
-If we were sold on the "features" of sugary soda, what would they tell us?
+If we were sold on the “features” of sugary soda, what would they tell us?
 “Causes diabetes, obesity, and cavities!
 Buy our soda!”
-No, they sell us supposed benefits - active lifestyles, surrounded by friends and family.
+No, they sell us supposed benefits – active lifestyles, surrounded by friends and family.
 Likewise, employees buy into the overall employer brand and employers attract talent in the same way a brand attracts customers.
 So, know your “why”.

 The other side of Employer Brand has to do with the reputation in the job market; how a company responds to criticism, emergencies, and shenanigans that impact employees.
 It is how leadership plans and executes a recovery when something goes wrong.
 If you think current and potential talent aren’t watching, you are sorely mistaken.

 Don’t over-invest in recruiting software and marketing solutions

 The big boys have spent decades building a big ship and have legacy systems that will do the job but don’t allow them to pivot quickly.
 Huge ships take a long time to turn and that may make it difficult for them to stay relevant.
 To be honest, if they have done their job right, it doesn’t matter.
 Job seekers look for their company.
 They have an employer brand.
 You may not have that luxury.
 The worst thing you can do is be oversold on widgets, applicant tracking systems, outsourced recruiting, job boards, recruiting marketing platforms and more.
 Just keep it simple and have everything in one system.